Will Bitcoin Go Back Up? And if So, When?

 - Look for community engagement.
 A token’s team might have a strong presence on Telegram, Discord or even Twitter where it interacts with folks.
 That can be a good sign that there is interest from developers, miners, stakers and other folks who have a long-term interest in the project.

 - Look for longevity.
 While this isn’t the most important factor.
 A token that’s been around the block a few times has a better chance at surviving a long bear market than a new one does.
 Will Bitcoin ever go back up you, you ask.
 This point is a key reason we think it will.
 It’s done so time and time again.
 It’s been down before.
 And it’s bounced back every other time.
 Why would this time be any different?

 - Do all the research above and then some.
 Any investment worth making is worth some extra time investigating.
 Look into the management team behind the project.
 (Although this obviously doesn’t apply to the mystery team behind Bitcoin.)
 Check to make sure a token’s liquidity pool is solvent.

 Will Bitcoin Go Back Up: The Bottom Line

 There’s ample reason to believe Bitcoin and the crypto markets in general will eventually bounce back.
 Whether that comes from the next Bitcoin halving in 2024 or the “Cramer Effect,” we’re not sure.
 But in the meantime, the down markets have given folks a whole lot more buying opportunities than they had a few months ago.

 Will Bitcoin go back up?
 Almost assuredly.
-However, it’s likely to see a whole lot of volatility between now and when it climbs back up in value.
-So the key here is to only invest what you can ignore for the next couple years.
+However, it’s likely to see a whole lot of volatility in the meantime.
+So the key here is to only invest what you can live without for the next couple years.
 Don’t dip into the rainy day fund to invest in crypto.
 It might rain.
-We highly recommend only investing what you could reasonably consider lost money.
+We highly recommend only investing what you could reasonably consider lost money in the short term.

 About Matthew Makowski